w4jbm/MBASIC-Protect/README.md

   - The first byte of the program is not encrypted.
 It is simply a flag with a value of FF for an unencrypted program or FE for an encrypted program.
   - Given the speed and the 143 byte repetation rate, it seem likely that the encryption uses something along the lines of ```Encrypted Byte = [(Unencrypted Byte +/- Pre-Counter) XOR Key (for position 1 to 143)]``` or ```Encrypted Byte = [((Unencrypted Byte) XOR Key (for position 1 to 143)) +/- Post-Counter```.

 If that second hypothesis was correct, I believed one counter (either the pre-counter or post-counter) ran from 11 to 1 (or 10 to 0) while the other counter ran from 13 to 1 (or 12 to 0).
-(Counting down to 1 and then using the zero flage to determine when the counter needed to be reset made the most sense to me.)
+(Counting down to 1 and then using the zero flag to determine when the counter needed to be reset made the most sense to me.)
 Either counter could count up or count down as well as be added to or subtracted from the byte being encrypted.
 I was assuming the cycle of 143 bytes happened when the two counters return to being "in synch" every 11x13 or 143 counts.

 The fact that there was a KEY for positions 1 to 143 turned out to be a workable hypothesis and overall this felt like something that could be "brute forced".